-- Light-footed clapper rail (Rallus longirostris levipes)
+- Light-footed Ridgway's rail (Rallus obsoletus levipes)

 - White-tailed kite (Elanus leucurus)

-- California black rail (Laterallus jamaicensis coturniculus)

 - Golden eagle (Aquila chrysaetos)

 - Bald eagle (Haliaeetus leucocephalus)

-- California least tern (Sternula antillarum) - Brown pelican (Pelecanus occidentalis)
+- California least tern (Sternula antillarum)

+• Brown pelican (Pelecanus occidentalis)

 California Fish and Game Code 3503

 Section 3503 of the Fish and Game Code makes it "unlawful to take, possess or needlessly destroy the nests or eggs of any bird, except as otherwise provided by this code or any regulation made pursuant thereto."
 Therefore, CDFW may issue permits authorizing take pursuant to CESA or NCCPA.
 The Proposed Plan contains conservation measures to avoid such take to the maximum extent practicable in order to comply with Section 3503.
 However, some take of covered birds still may occur; the NCCP permit will serve as the authorization for take of nests or eggs of covered birds pursuant to Section 3503.